top of page

 At Solomon’s Porch Phx, we identify as a Convergent Catholic church, and we are the mother church of the Convergent Catholic Communion - a jurisdiction within the Convergence and Independent Catholic movements.
 What does it mean that we are “Convergent” and “Catholic”?

 Sacramental: The sacramental stream of the Church refers to the branches of Christianity that embrace the historic worship and traditions that united the Church since the apostolic age.
-There are many church bodies that are sacramental such as the Roman Catholic, Orthodox, and Anglican churches.
-All of these bodies identify as being part of the Holy Catholic Church mentioned in the creeds.

-To be Convergent means different things to different people, but to us it means that we are embracing the full message of Jesus Christ passed down through the ages.
-We believe that God wants us to be loving of all of his people—inclusive of all of the limbs of Christ’s body.
-In our community life and worship, we strive to authentically blend together all of these streams so that the fullness of Christian tradition is lived out.
+Being Convergent can mean many different things but for us it means that we are embracing the full message of Jesus Christ passed down through the ages.
+We believe that God wants us to be loving of all his people.

-Independent Catholicism
+Non-Roman Catholicism

-The term “Catholic” comes from a Biblical Greek term for “universal”.
-To be a Catholic Christian means to be a member of the Universal Church founded by Jesus and his first apostles.
-As Catholic Christians we root our faith in:
+In America, the term “Catholic” is usually associated with the Roman Catholic Church, however, the term comes from a Biblical Greek term for “universal”.
+To be Catholic is to be a member of the Universal Church founded by Jesus and his first apostles.
+The Catholic faith is rooted in Scripture, Tradition, the Creeds, the Holy Mysteries (Sacraments), and the historic ministry of Deacons, Priests and Bishop (within Apostolic Succession).

 bottom of page